inventaire/docker-inventaire/README.md

 Run [Inventaire](https://github.com/inventaire/inventaire) in Docker

-This repository is meant to support running Inventaire for testing and development.
-For production, see [inventaire-deploy](https://github.com/inventaire/inventaire-deploy).
+This repository is packaging Inventaire for Docker production environement.
+To run it for production outside Docker, see [inventaire-deploy](https://github.com/inventaire/inventaire-deploy).

 ## Summary